-The Rain and The Rainbow by B. Garth Steinhagen
+Rain and Rainbows by B. Garth Steinhagen

 WHERE I LIVE, it rains many, many days.
 Not just downpours but a misty haze of blue, a sky in the clouds.
 To others, perhaps this appears annoying, upturned, with drips of solemn solitude, vanished in bluish whiteness.
 Others are always exclaiming, "A change in the weather would do some good".
 But where would rain go?
 Besides to exchange gold goblets on our imagination for color, and not to have rain that dampens us to drip from every limb, that would part our beautiful sky's with only sunshine.

 The spheres of clearness, a christening rain, flows a transparent touch on our skin, one that purifies, moistens, and softens, to cleanse everyday harshness, by the pitter patter of marbles, a tone upon us.
-It rolls around within us, swirling to our ear a foray of inimitable percussion.
-This precipitation, a reconciliation to be recognized, perspires often to life’s thunder, a crackle of nature’s secrets, becoming a strike of light.
+It rolls around within us, swirling to our sound a foray of inimitable percussion.
+This precipitation, a reconciliation to be recognized, perspires often to life's thunder, a crackle of nature's secrets, becoming a strike of light.
 A light refracted showing a beautiful rainbow.
-Our rainbow the multitude of reds to violets tends to live opposite of a false hope, a blindly yellow sun on ourselves, like lightings jagged bolts that we tend to avoid.
+Our rainbows the multitude of reds to violets tends to live opposite of a false hope, a blindly yellow sun on ourselves, like lightings jagged bolts that we tend to avoid.
 And because of this it draws us from a cloud to the earth where we belong, and foregoes the arch to heavens of nature.

 "Liquid dots of sparkle threads, weave our life through common bread."